Your Wishlist

 We had a huge wall to work with, so I decided to make big letters and attach them directly to the wall instead of making a banner that would hang.
 Then I thought, “how about some fish to go with the letters.”
 This idea continued to evolve, and next thing I knew, I was planning an entire underwater scene!

 Our scene starts with the big letters.
 The phrase I wanted to put on the wall was 18 letters, so I chose 9 paper colors to use each one twice.
-The colors I used are: Wild Cherry, Orange Fizz, Lemon Drop, Sour Apple, Gumdrop Green, Sno Cone, Blu Raspberry, Grape Jelly, and Razzle Berry.
 I then created my die cutting file by making the letters big enough to get 2 letters on each 12x12 sheet of paper.
 To attach them to the wall, I first laid them out on the floor to get the spacing right, then put sticky tack on the back of them and hung them one at a time.
 You can use a level to keep them exactly straight, or you can place them randomly for a more whimsical look.

 Once I got the letters the way I wanted them, I started adding fish.
 In one section of the wall, there were a couple screws where we had removed a picture.
 To cover these, I simply used sticky tack and put a fish on the end of them.
 I loved how it made the fish pop so much that I replicated the look with thick globs of sticky tack on other fish.